lexicalunit/dotfiles/bin/README.md

 ```
 usage: shfmt [flags] [path ...]

-If no arguments are given, standard input will be used.
-If a given path
+If the only argument is a dash ('-') or no arguments are given, standard input
-is a directory, it will be recursively searched for shell files - both
+will be used.
+If a given path is a directory, it will be recursively searched
-by filename extension and by shebang.
+for shell files - both by filename extension and by shebang.

   -version  show version and exit